 Instructions

-- Mix the matcha and water with a whisk until you get a frothy consistency.
-Allow it to sit and cool.
+- Mix the matcha and water with a bamboo whisk (chasen) until you get a frothy consistency at the top.
+Allow it to sit and cool (or place in a refrigerator to speed up the process.)

 Notes

-Honey is our choice of sweetener for this recipe, but additional options that work well with this tea include brown sugar syrup, maple syrup, or coconut sugar.
+Honey is my favorite sweetener for this recipe but you can also use brown sugar syrup, maple syrup, agave, or coconut sugar.

 - Cook Time: 5 minutes